Man Shot Dead at Pole-Dancing Studio, Naked Dancers Flee Into Night

 An investigation by the NYPD into a possible suspect is ongoing.
 No arrests have been made, with no photo of a possible perpetrator being circulated publicly.
 Some partygoers that stayed behind at the studio were reportedly questioned by cops.
 The cause of the shooting remains a mystery.

 The company was founded in 2011 by Ashley Fox, who could not be reached for comment as of press time.
-According to the studio’s scheduling calendar, the New York studio is now “closed until further notice.”
+According to the studio’s scheduling calendar, it will remain closed for the week.